2024 extended tax deadlines

 The relief applies to taxpayers located in Virginia localities listed as designated areas eligible for disaster assistance by the Federal Emergency Management Agency (FEMA).

-West Virginia
+West Virginia Tax Extensions

 Federal

-The Internal Revenue Service provided tax relief for individuals and businesses in parts of West Virginia that were affected by post-Hurricane Helene conditions that began on Sept.
+The Internal Revenue Service provided tax relief for individuals and businesses in Mercer County of West Virginia that were affected by post-Hurricane Helene conditions that began on Sept.
 25, 2024.
 These taxpayers now have until May 1, 2025, to file various federal individual and business tax returns and make tax payments.
 The May 1, 2025 deadline is also the deadline for filing any calendar-year 2024 individual or business return normally due during March or April 2025, and paying any tax due.
 Individuals and households that reside or have a business in Mercer County qualify for tax relief.

-State The West Virginia Tax Division office has not announced post-Hurricane Helene specific tax relief.
+The West Virginia Tax Division office has not announced post-Hurricane Helene specific tax relief.
 However taxpayers may request an extension in West Virginia to coincide with IRS disaster tax relief and request an extension to file and pay various.

 Looking for more information about state taxes?
 Visit our income tax by state blogs.